wshanks/Zutilo/README.md

 * __addRelatedGUI:__
 	Select the "Related" tab of the item pane.
 Open the dialog for adding related items.

 For reference, here are a few other functions in Zotero that I have found it useful to map keyboard shortcuts for.
-For these functions, you don't need any prefix (like "Zotero.Zutilo." above):
+For these functions, you don't need any prefix (i.e. they don't need to be prefixed with "ZutiloChrome.zoteroOverlay." like the functions listed above):

 * __ZoteroOverlay.toggleDisplay():__
 	Shows/hides the Zotero pane in Firefox.